 Visiting new places, travelling overseas, painting, making new friends - what life could be better than that?
 This is the joy of painting len plein airl.
 Many times, artists take their paintings home to complete or perhaps, undertake a larger studio painting from their original small plein air study.

-Thoroughly enjoying this way of painting, although the only thing not so enjoyable is our New Zealand weather where we may have five climates in one day.
-This is something all plein air artists around the world put up with - possibly making painting on location all the more challenging.
+Thoroughly enjoying this way of painting, although the only thing slightly against is our weather where we may have five climates in one day.
+This is something all plein air artists around the world cope with - possibly making painting on location all the more challenging.

 As mentioned in Wikipedia, French impressionist painters such as Claude Monet, Camille Pissarro, and Pierre-Auguste Renoir advocated plein air painting, and much of their work was done outdoors in the diffuse light under a large white umbrella.